Family Caregiver Support Program

 Who is eligible to apply for services through the Family Caregiver Respite Program?

-Through the Family Caregiver Support Program, Trident Area Agency on Aging may provide family caregivers with the following services:
+The Family Caregiver Support Program may provide family caregivers with the following services:

 Short-Term Caregiver Respite

-- provides a break to the family caregiver
+• provides a break to the unpaid family caregiver

 In-Home Non-Medical Care